Patrick Reslow: Early life and education

 Reslow was born in Malmö in 1970.
 He spent part of his upbringing in the United States where he attended Wooster High School in Ohio before returning to Sweden.
 He went on to study at Lund University and the University of Trier in Germany between 1990 and 1998, completing a bachelor's degree in law before graduating with a Master's degree in political science.
 From 2006 to 2010 he was a research fellow in the law faculty at Lund while working as a political secretary for the mayor's office in Malmo.
 He subsequently graduated with a PhD in law in 2010.

 Political career

-Reslow was elected to parliament for the Moderate Party during the 2010 Swedish general election and subsequently served on the Justice Committee in the Riksdag.
-In 2017, Reslow announced he was joining the Sweden Democrats, citing concerns over immigration and personal opposition to the December Agreement the Moderates had made to prevent the Sweden Democrats from voting down the budget set by the Swedish Social Democratic Party as his reasons for doing so.
-He was re-elected to the Riksdag at the 2018 Swedish general election representing the Sweden Democrats and again during the 2022 Swedish general election.
+Reslow became a member of parliament for the Moderate Party in the 2010 election and subsequently served on the Justice Committee in the Riksdag.
+In 2017, Reslow announced he was joining the Sweden Democrats, motivated by concerns over immigration and personal opposition to the December Agreement, which the Moderates had made to prevent the Sweden Democrats from voting down a budget from the Social Democrats.
+He was re-elected in the 2018 election, representing the Sweden Democrats, and again in the 2022 election.